ARM-software/arm-enterprise-acs/README.md

 ### Prerequisites
 Before starting the ACS build, ensure that the following requirements are met:
- - Ubuntu 16.04 LTS with at least 64GB of free disk space.
+ - Ubuntu 18.04 LTS with at least 64GB of free disk space.
+ - ACS build on Ubuntu 20.04 is currently not supported.
  - Must use Bash shell.
  - Build is supported on x86 or aarch64 machines.